apache/flink-cdc/docs/content/connectors/mongodb-cdc.md

 ### Exactly-Once Processing

 The MongoDB CDC connector is a Flink Source connector which will read database snapshot first and then continues to read change stream events with **exactly-once processing** even failures happen.

+### Whether Snapshot When Startup

+The config option `copy.existing` specifies whether do snapshot when MongoDB CDC consumer startup.
+Defaults to `true`.

 ### Change Streams